-16.2.1.
+16.2.2.
 Module Pre-cords

-There are some common connections that are made more often than not.
+Within Grid patches, there are some common connections that are made more often than not.
 Pre-cords provide wireless connections for some of the most common connections, generally taking the form of a toggle near an in port that connects to the same module buss.
 This both allows modules to be preconfigured with regular connections and saves the clutter of cords running from single I/O modules to various destinations across each patch.